Find the Cheese

 In figure 1, the intent of the action is conveyed.
 Each square represents a future state.
 The action label for each square corresponds to an intended future state given an action.
 In our mouse example, there are two transition probabilities.

 The first transition probability P1 is the probability of reaching the intended future state given the current state and action taken.
-The second transition probability Pis the complement of P1 or 1 - P1 divided by the total number of actions minus one which in this case is 3 since n = 4.
+The second transition probability P2 is the complement of P1 or 1 - P1 divided by the total number of actions minus one which in this case is 3 since n = 4.

 a